-So, no one really has to leave home, to purchase almost anything, it can all be done online.
+So, no one really has to leave home, to purchase almost anything, technology makes it so easy to do online.

 My mother had the best of both worlds, in the services she had at her disposal.
-With a full time job looking after 9 children she was very lucky.
+With a full time job looking after 9 people, 7 children plus her and my dad, she was very lucky.
 Lucky too that she did not have 2 jobs.

 We were not rich but we were happy kids and so grateful with any little treats that came our way.
 And even now, not only do we love each other, we like each other too.
 Although scattered around the world, we’re always in touch.